-You're likely to start by seeing your family doctor if you think you have a bleeding problem.
-But in some cases when you call to set up an appointment, you may be referred to a doctor who specializes in the diagnosis and treatment of bleeding disorders (hematologist).
+You'll likely see your family doctor if you think you have a bleeding problem.
+You then might be referred to a doctor who specializes in the diagnosis and treatment of bleeding disorders (hematologist).

 What you can do

-- Be aware of any pre-appointment restrictions.
-At the time you make the appointment, ask if you need to do anything in advance.
-You may need to follow dietary restrictions or fast for eight to 10 hours if blood tests are scheduled.
+Ask about pre-appointment restrictions when you make the appointment.
+You might need to follow dietary restrictions or fast for eight to 10 hours if blood tests are scheduled.

-- List any bleeding signs or symptoms you've had, including how often, its severity and for how long.
-For example, your doctor will want to know if you had a history of nosebleeds or easy bruising since childhood or — for women — if your periods have been extended and heavy since you first started menstruating.
+- Signs or symptoms that involve bleeding, including how often, how severe and for how long.
+Include unusual bruising.
+Your doctor will want to know if you have a history of nosebleeds or easy bruising since childhood or — for women — if your periods have been extended and heavy since you first started menstruating.

-For von Willebrand disease, some basic questions to ask your doctor include:
+For von Willebrand disease, questions to ask your doctor include:

 - What's the most likely reason for my symptoms?